 Hwange is a heavy-hitting “big 5” safari destination

-With only 2 hours by road or a short flight from Victoria Falls plus simple connections to Botswana, Namibia and the rest of Zimbabwe Hwange should be included in any serious safari itinerary to southern Africa.
+With only 2 hours by road or a short flight from Victoria Falls plus simple connections to neighbouring countries, Hwange should be included in any serious safari itinerary to southern Africa.

 Ask an expert